THE OPHELIA SONGBOOK

 Kyrie Kristmanson is the voice of Ophelia, a character in Shakespeare's play "Hamlet".
 She explores with imagination and sensibility the multiple aspects of women's lives through the ages all over the world.

-Even since the creation of Hamlet, the character of Ophelia has been a symbol of the ? between sexuality and madness in women.
+Even since the creation of Hamlet, the character of Ophelia has been a symbol of the link between sexuality and madness in women.
 Although she is not the main character and expresses little, she is the one who is the most represented in painting, in literature and in popular culture, the epitome of male fantasies.

 In this songbook, we imagine that her diary and her personal letters have ben found... and here a literary ghost turns into flesh and blood.